 Prince George is British Columbia’s 4th largest city and a hub for trade and travel routes in the region.
 Prince George is located at the junction of Yellowhead Highway 16—linking Prince Rupert on the west coast with the Interior of Canada—and Highway 97, which runs south to Vancouver and north to Dawson Creek.

-Prince George has all visitor services including: Lodging at more than 20 hotels/motels including Canadas Best Value Inn; Dining at major-chain restaurants and fast-food outlets; gas stations and RV repair and service; shopping at “big box” stores.
-Camping south of city on Highway 97 at Southpark RV Park just outside town; Bee Lazee RV Park (10 miles) email, 1-866-963-7263; MamaYeh RV Park (11 miles); and Canyon Creek Campground & RV Park (36 miles, in Hixon).
-Camping north of city on Highway 97 at Hartway RV Park and Bed and Breakfast (8 miles), 1-866-962-8848; and Northland RV Park (11 miles).
-Camping west of city on Highway at Blue Cedars Campground (3.8 miles from Prince George) and West Lake Campground and RV Park (5.7 miles from Prince George).
+Prince George has all visitor services including: Lodging at more than 20 hotels/motels including Canadas Best Value Inn, Hartway Bed & Breakfast and Super 8; Dining at major-chain restaurants and fast-food outlets; gas stations and RV repair and service; shopping at “big box” stores.
+Camping south of city on Highway 97 at Sintich RV Park and Bee Lazee RV Park (10 miles) email, 1-866-963-7263; MamaYeh RV Park (11 miles); and Canyon Creek Campground & RV Park (36 miles, in Hixon).
+Camping north of city on Highway 97 at Hartway RV Park and Bed and Breakfast (8 miles); and Northland RV Park (11 miles).
+Camping west of city on Highway at Blue Cedars Campground (3.8 miles from Prince George)

 - The Exploration Place in Fort George Park is a good place to learn about the Northern Interior of British Columbia.